 Searching for Mr. Right

-“People say: just write your name, your wish and your number on this orange.
+“People say: just write your name, your wish, and your number on this orange.
 Then you throw it into the sea or river!
 And then the guys will go and pick them.
 They will choose which girl they would like to call.”

 Her friend jumps in: “The traditional way is for a girl to look for Mr. Right, but nowadays they write just any wish and then throw it to the sea.”

-The most massive Malaysian standing fort is as old as the orange throw tradition and is the part of UNESCO World Heritage Site.
-Romantic place for romantic dreams.
+The most massive Malaysian standing fort is as old as the orange throw tradition and is part of the UNESCO World Heritage Site.
+A romantic place for romantic dreams.

 Pearl of the Orient and oranges